camunda/camunda-docs-manual/content/examples/tutorials/custom-task.md

 ---

-By providing custom tasks to the camunda Modeler, vendors may provide special tasks to users through the Modelers palette.
+By providing custom tasks to the Camunda Modeler, vendors may provide special tasks to users through the Modelers palette.
 Along with these custom tasks, vendors may ship extensions to the properties panel through which task-specific properties can be maintained.

 ![Custom task extension in action][1]

-This tutorial guides you through the creation of a custom task extension for the camunda Modeler.
+This tutorial guides you through the creation of a custom task extension for the Camunda Modeler.

 The source of custom task extension that is developed in this tutorial is [available as a sample application][2].

-## Before You Start
+# Before You Start

 In this tutorial, we take a deeper look at Eclipse extension points and plug-in development.
 Please refer to the [Extending the Eclipse IDE - Plug-in development][3] and [Eclipse Extension Points and Extensions][4] tutorials on the matter if you would like to learn more.

-Make sure you have the development environment for the camunda Modeler [set up][5].
+Make sure you have the development environment for the Camunda Modeler [set up][5].
 This typically involves setting up the Eclipse instance with the necessary dependencies, checking out the Modeler sources and importing the project(s) into a workspace.

-## Creating a Plug-in Project
+# Creating a Plug-in Project

 To extend the Modeler, you need to create an Eclipse plug-in project.
 Do so via `New > Project > Plug-in Project`.